peabaHsuMed/Permatracks_2024/ResNet20_single_magnet/README.md

 ## Important Notes
 - The model is **only accurate** when used with the old device (spacing: 30mm) since the training data was collected using this setup.
-- The ResNet20 model is **slightly more accurate** than the simple regression model.
+- The ResNet20 model is **slightly more accurate** than the simple NN regression model.

 ## Training Data Details
 - **Grid Plate Spacing**: 30mm